slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

         exit()
 ```

-The script works and after a few seconds I get a valid signature and the expression I submitted got evaluated.
+The script works and after a few seconds I get a valid signature and the expression I submitted gets evaluated.

 ```
-root@ragingunicorn:~/htb/kryptos# python expr.py "'This '+'is'+' working'"
+# python expr.py "'This '+'is'+' working'"
 Found a valid signature after 4 tries
 {
   "response": {